ankitg/test/README.md

 • Using husky to employ a post-commit hook
 • The post-commit hook calls a script that compares current branch to 'master' and uses `npm version` to bump the version.
 • The script then pushes the tags so the new version is tagged on the master branch.
+• The version number is exposed in the app via `process.env.npm_package_version`

 ---